 Saint Matthew, Les Très Riches Heures du duc de Berry, 1410.
 The Musée Condé, Chantilly.
+Saint Matthew as an angel.
+Artist unknown.
+13th Century.
+The British Library, London.

 In the New Testament, Matthew is a tax collector whom Jesus calls into service as one of the original twelve apostles.
 Following the death of Jesus, Matthew preached the Gospel in Hebrew in Judea.
 During his later ministry his work focused on the Gentiles.
 Some sources report that he died of natural causes in either Ethiopia or Macedonia.
 Church tradition holds that he was martyred.